educate-sysadmin/kl-media-allcategories-column/README.md

-# kl-media-id-column
+# kl-media-allcategories-column
-Wordpress plugin to show media id in media listing
+Wordpress plugin to workaround column display issue on media listing for Media Library Categories